Improving your procurement practices leads to better profits. However, in order to improve, you must first measure.

 Understanding the number of times each location has had to return products to a supplier can help you pinpoint if you have a problem, either internally or externally.

 Product returns can stem from inaccurate or redundant ordering, supplier quality, or delivery issues.
-Although the odd return shouldn't raise any flags, if you're seeing a high number of returns, consider adding another KPI, Vendor Rejection Rate, to help you pinpoint problematic suppliers.
+Although the occasional return shouldn't raise any flags, if you're seeing a high number of returns, consider adding another KPI, Vendor Rejection Rate, to help you pinpoint problematic suppliers.

-Supplier returns can be costly to your business, tying up possibly thousands of dollars in cash flow unnecessarily, consuming employee time to process the return and ensure credit is issued.
+Supplier returns can be costly to your business, tying up thousands of dollars in cash flow unnecessarily, consuming employee time to process the return and ensure credit is issued.
 Furthermore, if the supplier can't replace stock before you run out, this puts you at risk of stockouts and could hinder production and patient service levels.

 If you think the issue may be internal (a quick chat with employees may help you understand the reason behind most of the returns), you may need to review your procurement process for possible improvements.